pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 - Determine the necessary penalty `S` to deter dishonest behavior.
 - Ensure that honest Suppliers remain profitable while dishonest Suppliers face negative expected profits.

-This approach allows the network to scale by reducing the number of on-chain Proofs while maintaining economic incentives that discourage dishonest behavior.
+This approach allows the network to scale by reducing the number of on-chain Proofs while maintaining economic (dis)incentives that deter dishonest behavior.

 ## Morse Based Value Selection